 Big 4 vs Mid Tier: Is there a difference?

 What’s the fuss?
 An accounting firm is an accounting firm, right?
 Wrong!
 The Big 4 (Deloitte, EY, KPMG, PwC) are very different beasts to even the national firms in the UK accountancy top 10-20.
-Even within the Mid Tier, there is a large difference between working for a BDO or Grant Thornton and a top 10-20 firm.
+It’s more accurate to describe the Big 4 firms as multi-disciplinary consulting firms rather than an accounting firm.
+For example, all the Big 4 firms now have alongside the traditional department you would expect in a large accountancy firm, capabilities within law, consulting, IT, technology and much, much else.
+Within the Mid Tier, there is a large difference between working for a BDO or Grant Thornton and a top 10-20 firm.
 Since I wrote my original article, BDO and Grant Thornton have become Big 4-lite firms.
 Like the Big 4, they are building their consulting capability (on a much smaller scale) and have very structured talent management and career progression processes.

 Don’t Big 4 firms have a broader range of specialisms and larger clients?